fuad-godzhaev/Wirexia-git/README.md

-- 👋 Hi, I’m @Wirexia-git
+- 👋 Hi, I’m Fuad Godzhaev
 - 👀 I’m interested in game development and software engineering.
 - 🌱 I’m currently doing my BSc in Computer Science, currently second year.
 Most interested in C/C++, Python and Java.
 - 💞️ I’m looking to collaborate on project, where a second year student could be useful.
 I want to improve my skills in the field as much as I can.